Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Conclusion

 Second, we took into account the effect of the energy density of the sterile neutrino which can propagate in the bulk space.
-The relic abundance and the temperature of the sterile neutrino are calculated by solving the Boltzmann equation.
+The relic abundance and the temperature of the sterile neutrino are calculated by solving the rate equation.
 The energy density of the sterile neutrino depends on not only the mass but also the number density and the temperature.
 Since the mixing angle and the resonance energy are related to the reaction rate of the sterile neutrino, the two parameters determine the relic abundance of the sterile neutrino.
 The parameters are then constrained through the comparison of the BBN calculation results and observed elemental abundances.
 The final abundance of the sterile neutrino is increased when the sterile neutrino has a large reaction rate.
-Especially, if the sterile neutrino is decoupled after the quark-hadron transition, then the number density of the sterile neutrino is rapidly increased.

-We found that the relic abundance is large for large values of $\theta$ and a characteristic resonance energy $E_{\rm res} \sim 0.4$ GeV (Fig. \ref{fig2}).
-This value of resonance energy corresponds to the average energy at the quark hadron transition $T\sim150$ MeV.
+We found that the relic abundance is large for large values of $\theta$ and a characteristic resonance energy $E_{\rm res} \sim 0.04$ GeV (Fig. \ref{fig2}).
+This value of resonance energy corresponds to the temperature at which the average scattering time scale equals to the overlap time scale of wave packets for active neutrinos.
 The ratio of the temperatures of the sterile and active neutrinos, $r_{\rm S}$, after the decoupling of the active neutrino depends on the decoupling temperature of the sterile neutrino.
 The decoupling temperature is determined by the parameters $\theta$ and $E_{\rm res}$.
-It is found that the ratio significantly changes depending on whether the decoupling occurs before or after the quark hadron transition (Fig. \ref{fig5}).
+It is found that the ratio is significantly changed depending on whether the decoupling occurs before or after the quark hadron transition (Fig. \ref{fig5}).